Mothball: Alternatives

 As discussed in more detail at Tineola bisselliella, alternatives to mothballs to control clothes moths include dry cleaning, freezing, thorough vacuuming, and washing in hot water.
 Camphor is also used as a moth repellent, particularly in China.
 Unlike naphthalene and dichlorobenzene, camphor has medicinal applications and is not regarded as a carcinogen, though it is toxic in large doses.
 Red cedar wood and oil is also used as an alternative moth repellent.

 Pheromone traps are also an effective diagnostic tool and can sometimes be an effective control tool to protect valuable clothing.

 In popular culture

 As a verb, "mothball" has a metaphorical usage, meaning "to stop work on an idea, plan, or job, but leaving it in such a way that work can continue in the future".
-"Mothballed" is a common adjective to describe ships or aircraft which are stored for long periods, but not sent for scrapping.
+"Mothballed" is a common adjective to describe ships and aircraft stored for long periods, but not sent for scrapping.

+The origins of this use of "mothballed" may have been reports that the ocean liner SS Normandie was "packed in mothballs" when in September 1939 it was 'interned' by the U.S. Government in New York.
+The papers reported a month later that "fourteen huge barrels of mothballs had been used to preserve carpets, draperies, and upholstery".
+The ship was at the time expected to remain in New York for the duration of the war, but after the attack on Pearl Harbor, she was converted to a troop ship.

+The U.S. Navy planned to store fighting ships in 1945, but keep them ready for rapid return to service.
+By 1946 these ships were referred to as being "mothballed".
+The process however did not mention mothballs, but rust preventative coating, sealing compartments, removing equipment, and covering topside equipment, as well as protecting the hull.
+Mothballed ships were expected to be able to resume active service in just 10 days.
+United States Navy reserve fleets are still informally referred to as the 'mothball fleet'.